29thStPublishing/Dumpling2/DumplingDocs.md

 6. **downloadArticleAssets()** This method downloads assets for the article

-7. **deleteArticle()** This method deletes all assets for the article and the article from the database

-8. **downloadArticleAssets(delegate: AnyObject?)** This method downloads the assets for the given article.
+7. **downloadArticleAssets(delegate: AnyObject?)** This method downloads the assets for the given article.
 Send the delegate as nil

-9. **refreshArticle(delegate: IssueHandler?)** This method downloads an article again and saves its new values (if updated).
+8. **refreshArticle(delegate: IssueHandler?)** This method downloads an article again and saves its new values (if updated).
 The issue handler is needed if you wish to listen for notifications

 ## Asset